 Park City, Utah

 Park City is an iconic ski destination—partially because of the 2002 Winter Olympics.
 Park City Mountain Resort is home to 7,300 skiable acres and neighboring Deer Valley Resort offers another 2,026 acres of powdery terrain.
 The Park City community welcomes a combination of transplants and winter sports lovers—skiers and snowboarders feel instantly at home in this snowy Utah enclave.
 For luxe accommodations—and exceptionally cozy après-ski offerings—check into Montage Deer Valley, an American Express Fine Hotels & Resorts property in the heart of Park City.

-Spending the weekend in Stowe has all the quaint aesthetics of spending a weekend in the Alps.
-The skiing in Vermont is renown for good reason—Mount Mansfield is the highest peak in the area—as the main street is lined with shops selling locally-crafted products for the less skiing-inclined visitors.
+Spending the weekend in Stowe has all the très charmante aesthetics of spending a weekend in the French Alps.
+The skiing in Vermont is renowned for good reason—Mount Mansfield is the highest peak in the area—and the main street is lined with darling boutiques for the less skiing-inclined visitors.
 For a luxurious spa to retreat to after a day on the slopes, stay at Top Notch Resort—in addition to their luxe rooms and suites, they now offer Resort Homes at Top Notch for rent.

 Big Sky, Montana

 Not far from Yellowstone National Park, Big Sky is a stretch of Rockies in Montana primed for winter sports.
 From rustic lodges to summit accommodations, they have something for every palette at Big Sky.
-They offer a whopping 5,850 skiable acres, with 36 lifts, and all on one peak.
+Big Sky Resort offers a whopping 5,850 skiable acres, with 38 lifts, all on one peak.
 Big Sky has become the “it” winter destination in the last 10 years with a number of celebrities moving in—Bill Gates, Justin Timberlake and Jessica Biel, and Tom Brady all own property here.
 The best approach for luxe accommodations is to rent a luxury ski house with Natural Retreats.

-This chic Rockies ski town used to be a Victorian mining hub.
+This quintessential Rockies ski town used to be a Victorian mining hub.
 Telluride’s central Mountain Village—at 9,500 feet elevation—offers haute cuisine to impress the foodies who want to tuck into a great après-ski meal, and a vibrant arts and “high country culture” scene for the non-skiers.
 The snowy expanse makes for not-too-crowded runs, and you can snowboard, snowshoe, downhill, or cross-country ski here in the San Juan Mountains.
 While in Telluride, stay in mountainous luxury at Madeline Hotel & Residences, Auberge Resorts Collection, an American Express Fine Hotels & Resorts property with ski-in/ski-out access and an outdoor hot tub and pool deck in view of the mountains.